Phonology

-Phonology (formerly also phonemics or phonematics (Note: Depending on usage, there may or may not be a distinction between phonology and phonemics/phonematics, the latter of which are more strictly about segments (consonants and vowels) rather than suprasegmentals (syllables, length, accent, tone, intonation, etc.).
-Synonymy between these terms is favored by some American structuralist phonologists (or rather, phonemicists) and is reflected in morphophonology/morphophonemics, among other derivatives.)) is the branch of linguistics that studies how languages systematically organize their phonemes or, for sign languages, their constituent parts of signs.
-The term can also refer specifically to the sound or sign system of a particular language variety.
+Phonology (formerly also phonemics or phonematics) (Note: Depending on usage, there may or may not be a distinction between phonology and phonemics or phonematics, the latter of which are more strictly about segments (consonants and vowels) rather than suprasegmentals (syllables, length, accent, tone, intonation, etc.).
+Synonymy between these terms is favored by some American structuralist phonologists (or rather, phonemicists) and is reflected in morphophonology/morphophonemics, among other derivatives.) is the branch of linguistics that concerns how languages organize the foundational elements that make their words.
+In spoken languages, these are phonemes like vowel and consonant sounds that affect meaning.
+Examples of this effect can be found in comparisons of English words like bat and gnat.
+In sign languages, these are components of signs such as hand shape and location.
+Examples can be found in comparisons of American Sign Language signs glossed as CAR and WHICH (hand shape contrasts) and APPLE and ONION (location contrasts).
 At one time, the study of phonology related only to the study of the systems of phonemes in spoken languages, but now it may relate to any linguistic analysis either:

-Sign languages have a phonological system equivalent to the system of sounds in spoken languages.
-The building blocks of signs are specifications for movement, location, and handshape.
-At first, a separate terminology was used for the study of sign phonology ("chereme" instead of "phoneme", etc.), but the concepts are now considered to apply universally to all human languages.